nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for your SEPlanner.
 4. In your preferred command line interface, navigate to that directory.
 5. Enter the command `java -jar tp.jar`.
 6. If you can see the graphic below, congrats!
-You are ready to start using SEPlanner
+You are ready to start using SEPlanner.
 ```
                                                        /(#######################(*
                                                  /(#(((((((((((###############(((((((.